 - Help reverse early risk for tooth decay

 When children and adults eat sugary or acidic foods and drinks, bacteria in the mouth convert these substances into acids that can eat away at tooth enamel.
 Fluoride treatments are available from your dentist or other dental care professionals, and they are typically covered by dental insurance.
 There are also many ways to get fluoride into your diet, including fluoridated water and toothpaste.
 Talk to your dentist about the best way for you to get fluoride into your system to protect your teeth from decay.
-For children’s fluoride treatments in Roanoke VA, visit our dental office, Eschenbach Dental.
+For children’s fluoride treatments visit our dental office in Roanoke VA, Eschenbach Dental.

 Keeping Tooth Decay Away